raphlev/auth0-nest-react-mongodb-blog/README.md

 This prototype is divided into two separate sections.
 Namely the Backend ( Built with Nest.js) and the frontend ( Built with React ).

-For the development, install TypeScript and nest globally on your machine if you don't have it installed already:
+For the development, install typescript and nestjs/cli globally on your machine if you don't have it installed already:

 ```bash
 npm install -g typescript